bee-travels/bee-travels-node/CONTRIBUTING.md

  ┗ 📜package.json
 ```

-> **Note:** See individual service READMEs to see a deeper overview of project structure.
+> **Note:** See individual service READMEs for a deeper overview of project structure.

 ## Collocated Tests
 We don't have a top-level directory for unit tests.
 Instead, we put them next to the files that they test.